-Eye Clinic Liaison Officers (ECLOs) play a vital role in hospitals and eye clinics, as they are there to signpost patients to emotional and practical support at the point of their sight loss diagnosis.
+Eye Clinic Liaison Officers (ECLOs) play a vital role in hospitals and eye clinics.
+They are there to signpost patients to emotional and practical support at the point of their sight loss diagnosis.
 Alice Elliott, RNIB ECLO at the Hospital Trust at Huddersfield and Calderdale, gives NB Online an insight into a day in the life of an ECLO.

 My background is in the voluntary sector.
 I’ve been a support worker, an outreach worker, an advocate, a benefits adviser and a volunteering coordinator over the years.
 I’ve worked with people with learning disabilities, mental health issues and physical impairments, but up until I became an ECLO, sight loss and eye clinics were something of an unknown.